Perspective | You don’t have a ‘right’ to a lawyer when you’re trying to steal an election

 First, from Adams to the modern day, the notion that everyone deserves a lawyer has rested on the rationale of service.
 We celebrate a lawyer’s competent work defending a criminal suspect (even one later proved to be guilty), or a civil suit advocating for a client’s interests (even if they are unpopular) because it demonstrates the system’s impartiality and the community’s enduring commitment to fairness.
 The lawyer’s assistance, if it’s effective, signals to some degree the presence of justice.
 That rationale won’t stretch to cover Trump’s cause: He seeks to mute the community’s voice in choosing its government.
 If his efforts were successful in installing authoritarianism by judicial fiat, they would reveal the courts to be the tools of a dictator.
 One cannot serve the community by silencing it, or serve the republic by attempting to destroy it.

 Second, lawyers are not simply advocates in court; they are also gatekeepers for the court.
 Each lawyer has a responsibility to evaluate the merits of a case or an argument before bringing it before a judge.
 No one, in fact, has a right to file frivolous lawsuits, and lawyers are supposed to either talk their clients out of filing frivolous claims or withdraw from the representation.
-Telling a client they have no case, when that’s what the facts and the law indicate, is an essential part of the job.
+Telling a client they have no case, when that’s what the facts and law indicate, is an essential part of the job.
 If lawyers fail to do so, court-imposed sanctions or bar discipline can follow.

 While we don’t know the ins and outs of privileged conversations, public evidence — the unusually frequent withdrawals of lawyers; the absence of high-caliber Republican lawyers, such as Ben Ginsberg and James Baker — suggests that at least some lawyers approached by Trump Republicans are, in fact, carrying out their professional responsibilities: They are evaluating these cases with a critical legal eye, and either refusing or withdrawing when asked to make unsupportable arguments.
 Giuliani himself acknowledged that “we have a little difficulty getting lawyers.”
 (He claimed it was because they received death threats; none of the lawyers who declined or dropped out of pro-Trump election cases have publicly provided that explanation.)
 The lawyers who are fulfilling their gatekeeper role deserve praise, and no one should be subject to threats or harassment.
 However, those who are wasting courts’ time with meritless cases deserve criticism and accountability.

 Third, while lawyers will defend clients for their past conduct, they’re of course not supposed to participate in ongoing criminal behavior.
 Lawyers are subject to criminal laws like everyone else, and moreover, the privilege that protects communications between a lawyer and their client disappears when evidence shows that the lawyer is participating in an ongoing criminal scheme.
 Obviously, the evaluation of any individual lawyer’s culpability in chargeable crimes is a fact-intensive process that requires analysis of both conduct and intent.
 But — just as obviously — the overall purpose of the Republicans’ efforts in the courts is to steal this election and illegitimately keep Donald Trump in power.
-Whether it prospers or is ever punished, that’s a crime, a world-historical one, and any lawyer who knowingly assists with it deserves all the criticism and accountability in the world.
+Whether it prospers or is ever punished, that’s a crime, a historic one, and any lawyer who knowingly assists with it deserves all the criticism and accountability in the world.

 Every time a loss or potential loss has stared him in the face, whether in the 2016 primaries, the general election, the popular vote or at the Emmy Awards, Trump has resorted to attacking the system that (actually or theoretically) produced it — always without any evidence.
 He’s done so in every medium and every venue available to him.
 But if he doesn’t have the goods, it’s not his lawyers’ job to open up the doors of the courtroom to him; they owe a duty not only to their client, but to the country.
 It’s their job to keep those doors shut.